The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 Convert GPT hard drive to MBR basic

-Convert GPT hard disk to MBR (basic) using Paragon Hard Disk Manager.
+Convert a GPT hard drive to MBR (basic) using Paragon Hard Disk Manager.

-Except standard ways, involving the use of built-in Windows tools, there is also the opportunity to simplify your task using special utilities.
+Except standard methods, which involve the use of built-in Windows tools, there is also the opportunity to simplify your task using special utilities.

 Some of the most convenient are Minitool Partition Wizard and Acronis Disk Director.
-The disadvantages of these applications is the need to pay for their purchase.
+The downside to these apps is that you have to pay to purchase them.

 While downloading the Aomei Partition Assistant program can be done completely free of charge.